Books

 The Dinosaurs of Waterhouse Hawkins by Barbara Kerley

 In 1853, Benjamin Waterhouse Hawkins built 33 life-sized dinosaur sculptures for the Crystal Palace in a London Park, commissioned by Queen Victoria and Prince Albert.
 Although we know enough about dinosaurs now to recognize the many inaccuracies of these sculptures, the book neatly describes the breaking scientific insights that informed Waterhouse’s depictions at that time and the impact the sculptures had on education and public awareness about dinosaurs.
-Notably, the book goes on to talk about Waterhouse’s woes working in America where his new sculptures were destroyed and buried in Central Park.
+Notably, the book goes on to talk about Waterhouse’s woes working in America where his new sculptures were destroyed and buried in Central Park, but new information contradicts the details of this account, and the book is long enough to end at the completion of the Crystal Palace garden sculptures.

 I Have an Idea by Herve Tullet